awsdocs/aws-encryption-sdk-docs/doc_source/python.md

 Before you install the AWS Encryption SDK for Python, be sure you have the following prerequisites\.

 **A supported version of Python**
-To use this SDK, you need Python 2\.7, or Python 3\.4 or later\.
+Python 3\.5 or later is required by the AWS Encryption SDK for Python versions 3\.0\.*x* and later\.
 To download Python, see [Python downloads](https://www.python.org/downloads/)\.
+Earlier versions of the AWS Encryption SDK for Python support Python 2\.7 and Python 3\.4, but we recommend that you use the latest version of the AWS Encryption SDK\.

 **The pip installation tool for Python**
-If you have Python 2\.7\.9 or later, or Python 3\.4 or later, you already have pip, although you might want to upgrade it\.
-For more information about upgrading or installing pip, see [Installation](https://pip.pypa.io/en/latest/installing/) in the pip documentation\.
+pip is included in Python 3\.5 or later, although you might want to upgrade it\.
+For more information about upgrading or installing pip, see [Installation](https://pip.pypa.io/en/latest/installation/) in the pip documentation\.

 ## Installation<a name="python-installation"></a>